WILL EIFF CONSIDER FEE WAIVERS?. ONLY to ALUMNI Filmmakers!

 Fewer than 100 film festivals – in the world – are honored to be chosen as OSCAR® Qualifying for Short Films.
 Jurors select our GRAND JURY Awards in the LIVE ACTION and ANIMATION short film categories, which become eligible for OSCAR® consideration without the standard theatrical run, provided the film otherwise complies with the Academy rules.

 SHORT FILMMAKERS… EIFF is your final OSCAR® Qualifying Festival of the year!
-We announce the two (2) OSCAR® qualifying films in the LIVE ACTION and ANIMATION categories on SATURDAY, Sept.
-29. The application deadline to AMPAS (The Academy) is 5pm PT on MONDAY, Sept.
-31
+We announce the two (2) OSCAR® qualifying films in the LIVE ACTION and ANIMATION categories on or before SUNDAY, October 11.
+The application deadline to submit to 2021 AMPAS (The Academy) is TUESDAY, December 1, 2020.

 You live in Alberta.
 OR.
 You grew up in Alberta and have moved away.
 You’re considered an ALBERTA Filmmaker and are eligible for a DISCOUNTED submission fee.
 Submit to the ALBERTA Filmmaker category.
 If you are both an ALBERTA and ALUMNI Filmmaker, follow instructions for submitting as an ALUMNI (below).